LGBTQIA+ Family Building

 Fertility preservation for transgender patients

-Both trans women and trans men have an opportunity to undergo fertility preservation prior to their transition.
-Those interested in family building options for the future are encouraged to seek consultation with one of our providers to discuss options.
+Both transgender women and transgender men have an opportunity to undergo fertility preservation prior to their transition.
+In addition, transgender individuals may be interested in their fertility options long after initiation of gender confirming hormone therapy.
+Etiher way, those interested in family building options for the future are encouraged to seek consultation with one of our providers to discuss options.